hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/04_loops_and_scripts.md

 * Learn how to operate on multiple files
 * Capture previous commands into a script to re-run later
-* Abstract your script for flexibility
-* Write a series of scripts, that are increasingly more flexible, to automate your workflow

 Now that you've been using quite a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?